smile-soft/wchat/README.md

 }]
 ```
 Parameters:
-`name` - name of the field
+- `name`: name of the field
-`required` - the value of that field shouldn't be empty
+- `required`: the value of that field shouldn't be empty
-`placeholder` - could be a translation key or any other string
+- `placeholder`: could be a translation key or any other string
-`save` - if `true`, the value would be stored in the session's memory and autofilled during the active session
+- `save`: if `true`, the value would be stored in the session's memory and autofilled during the active session

 ### Setting Offer
 Parameters:
-`inMinutes` - time after module initiating, when the offer message will be shown to the user
+- `inMinutes`: time after module initiating, when the offer message will be shown to the user
-`from` - string representation of the message sender
+- `from`: string representation of the message sender
-`text` - if not defined, the value will be a default tranlation key
+- `text`: if not defined, the value will be a default tranlation key

 ### Setting Styles
 Default values: